 What makes a drive a “Frequent Drive”?

 Any drives logged with the same start and end point, regardless of route taken, will be available to mark as a Frequent Drive.

 How can I add notes or other details to a Frequent Drive?

 Notes and other drive details can be added to a Frequent Drive from the web dashboard at web dashboard.
-Simply click into the drive to edit any of the information and press “Save” once finished.
+Simply click on the drive to edit any of the information and press “Save” once finished.

 How can I reclassify a drive that was accidentally marked as a Frequent Drive?